msedlkh/lerobot/README.md

 ## BTG fork of lerobot (msedlkh)

+### Note on lerobot version:
+- https://github.com/huggingface/lerobot/pull/777 introduces changes to the folder structure in the main lerobot branch which is incompatible with the current setup.
+Migration is possible, but will take some effort to recalibrate and test.
+While sensor data collected won't be affected, models trained using the robot hardware states (ie. joint positions) will need to be retrained.
+See `PR#777` for details.

+- To add sensors to the lerobot configuration, see note on [Adding Sensors](/Adding_Sensors.md)

 ### Run so100 remotely:
 Set viewer_ip and viewer_port to ip of remote pc
 - On lerobot (pi):